MicahElie/Sym-Bot/Application/README.md

 ```
 15  messageIO.addDevice(SerialComm("/dev/ttyACM0", 57600))  # Robotic Arm (OpenCr Board)
 ```
+* On Windows OS, the Port Number start with COM#
+* On Linux OS, the Port Number start with /dev/ttyACM# or /dev/USB#

 ### Translate
 When the bluetooth communication is established, it should receive messages in this form: